strategicdata/pmhc-mds-spec/doc/faqs/concepts-processes/support.rst

 Can the Department offer assistance to PHNs in terms of creation of a spreadsheet suitable for storing and uploading collected data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes – Excel data entry templates for submission are provided on the PMHC MDS website.
+Visit Upload Specifications :ref:`file-format`

 Will there be further clarification on how PHNs will be expected to report on provider performance to allow engagement on how best to undertake the change process?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~